LJMU-JackMallo/LJMU-JackMallo/README.md

 - **Communication:**
   - Over 5 years of experience in retail and hospitality management roles, showcasing a strong work ethic and excellent communication skills.
-  - Effective written and verbal communication, fostering productive collaboration between team members and clear .
+  - Effective written and verbal communication, promoting collaborative teamwork and delivering clear results to superiors.

 - **Problem-Solving:**
   - Proven ability to approach problem-solving strategically, whether in a technical or social context.